Kilmanagh/HACS.Anniversaries/CARDS.md

 # Anniversary Custom Cards

-This integration includes 4 custom Lovelace cards for displaying anniversary information with rich visuals and emojis.
+This integration includes 4 custom Lovelace cards that are automatically loaded when the integration is installed.
+The cards provide rich visuals and emoji support for displaying anniversary information.

+## Automatic Installation

+The cards are automatically registered when you install the Anniversaries integration.
+They will appear in your Lovelace card picker without any manual configuration required.

 ## Card Types